dbsystel/DBNetworkStack-Sourcing/README.md

 # DBNetworkStack-Sourcing

-Take a look at [Sourcing](https://github.com/lightsprint09/Sourcing) and [DBNetworkStack](https://github.com/dbsystel/DBNetworkStack) and come back to bring those two together.
+This component acts as a bridge between [Sourcing](https://github.com/lightsprint09/Sourcing) and [DBNetworkStack](https://github.com/dbsystel/DBNetworkStack).
+It is a data provider, for resources fetched by a network service provider.

 ## Loading
 ```swift